Topologies of nodal sets of random band limited functions: Support of the limiting measures

 Start with the box of $4$ lattice points (see Figure \ref{fig:perturbed square}, to the left), which by choosing $\eta(k)$ to be suitable $\pm 1$ at the vertices yields the picture in Figure \ref{fig:perturbed square} to the right, represented by a single point in $\Tc$ (the leftmost tree in Figure \ref{fig:chain nesting}).
 Engulf is the operation of enclosing the figure at hand with one new oval.
 This is done by choosing (uniquely) the squares on the boundary of the figure as indicated in the picture in Figure \ref{fig:engulf}.
 The join is done by taking two figures, and joining the right lowest corner of one to the left highest corner of the other, as in Figure \ref{fig:join}.

 The figures formed will always have a highest single square at the top and a lowest single square at the bottom, so that there is no ambiguity (this property is true to start off, and is preserved by the two operations).
 A second point is that engulfing any figure that arises is always possible.
-The only potential problem is that the join may introduce a ``kink" of the shape, as in Figure \ref{fig:kink}.
+The only potential problem is that the join may introduce a non-convex ``kink" of the shape, as in Figure \ref{fig:kink}.
 This could lead to a block in engulfing.
 However, as indicated in the example in Figure \ref{fig:engulf kink}, this does not cause a problem.
 At any further stage these kinks don't interact, and one can always engulf.
-Once we have these two operations it is easy to see by induction that repeated application of the two leads to any desired $G\in \Tc$.